Maintainability Guidelines

 }

-1) The default values of the optional parameters are stored at the caller side.
-As such, changing the default argument without recompiling the calling code will not apply the new default value.
-Unless your method is private or internal, this aspect should be carefully considered before choosing optional parameters over method overloads.
+Be aware that the default values of optional parameters are stored at the caller side.
+Changing the default argument without recompiling the calling code will not apply the new default value.

-Do not use optional parameters in interface methods or their concrete implementations (AV1554)
+Do not use optional parameters with defaults in interface methods or their concrete implementations (AV1554)

-When an interface method defines an optional parameter, its default value is discarded during overload resolution unless you call the concrete class through the interface reference.
+When an interface method defines an optional parameter with a default value, its default value is discarded during overload resolution unless you call the concrete class through the interface reference.

 When a concrete implementation of an interface method sets a default argument for a parameter, the default value is discarded during overload resolution if you call the concrete class through the interface reference.